ui5-community/bestofui5-website/README.md

 ### Tags

 Here are all types and tags list that are used in the packages.
-If you click on a tag, you will see all the packages that have this tag.
+If you click o tag, you will see all the packages that have this tag.

 ### Timeline